mrn-aglic/datapipelines-airflow-book/chapter14/README.md

 transform function).
 10. Implemented the transform data function for the taxi data.
 11. Implemented the the `transform_citibike_data` operator.
+12. Add the `result_db` service to ensure we have a place to store the results of the transformations.
+13. Implement the S3 to postgres operator in the separate package.

 ### Taxi_db notes